rabanti-github/NanoXLSX4j/README.md

 * There are some approximations for floating point numbers.
 These values (e.g. pane split widths) may deviate from the originally written values
 * Numeric values are cast to the appropriate Java types with the best effort.
 There are import options available to enforce specific types
 * No support of other objects than spreadsheet data at the moment
+* Due to the potential high complexity, custom number format codes are currently not automatically escaped on writing or un-escaped on reading

 ## Requirements

 NanoXLSX4j was initially created with Java 8 and currently build with OpenJDK 11